In This Article

 The Bountiful card also doesn’t offer reimbursement for TSA PreCheck or Global Entry application fees, a perk offered by other, much cheaper cards, such as the Capital One Venture Rewards Credit Card ($95 annual fee).

 The Bonvoy Bountiful card also lacks access to Priority Pass lounges.
-While this feature is typically reserved for cards with higher fees, such as the Marriott Bonvoy Brilliant® American Express® Card or the Hilton Honors American Express Aspire Card, even the Hilton Honors American Express Surpass® Card ($0 introductory fee for the first year, then $95 annually – see rates & fees) gives you 10 complimentary visits to Priority Pass lounges per year.
+While this feature is typically reserved for cards with higher fees, such as the Marriott Bonvoy Brilliant® American Express® Card or the Hilton Honors American Express Aspire Card, even the Hilton Honors American Express Surpass® Card ( – see rates & fees) gives you 10 complimentary visits to Priority Pass lounges per year.

 Finally, there is a noticeable lack of statement credits that come with the Bonvoy Bountiful card.
 While the $450 Hilton Honors Aspire card offers a $250 airline fee credit and a $250 resort credit annually, the Bonvoy Bountiful card offers no such credits.